JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/Homotopy.md

 ## Homotopies

-The following homotopies are implemented
-### Polynomial homotopies
-These are subtypes of `AbstractPolynomialHomotopy`
+The following homotopies are implemented.
+They are subtypes of `AbstractPolynomialHomotopy`
 ```@docs
 StraightLineHomotopy
 GeodesicOnTheSphere